-Are you or someone you know facing a probation revocation in Fort Worth, Arlington or a surrounding city?
+Are you or someone you know facing a probation revocation in Fort Worth, Arlington or a surrounding city in Tarrant County, Texas?
 If so, you need an experienced Fort Worth Criminal Lawyer to fight on your behalf.
-If you are placed on deferred adjudication or straight probation and the State of Texas alleges you violated your probation, you are entitled to a hearing.
-You are not entitled to contest the facts of the original charge.
+What can you do to fight the situation that you are in?
+Is there a chance you can avoid jail time or prison?
+What are your options and alternatives?

 There are many violations for which the State of Texas may try to revoke your probation.
 Typical violations include:

 - Fail to pay fines/fees

 - New offense committed